kansil/ProFAB/profab/model_preprocess/README.md

 ### Splitting Module

 Splitting module is a python based tool that splits datasets into train, test and validation randomly.
 By defining fraction(s) of sets, it can be used.
+If there are positive and negative sets, they can be directly fed into to splitting function.

 #### Explanation of Parameters